elderfd/Elderfield2018Model/README.md

-# Elderfield *et al.* 2017 Fungicide Model
+# Elderfield *et al.* 2018 Fungicide Model

 ## What is this?
-The package `fungicide_model` provides an implementation of the models described in Elderfield *et al.* 2017 (in submission).
+The package `fungicide_model` provides an implementation of the models described in Elderfield *et al.* 2018 (https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-17-0277-R?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub%3Dpubmed).
 These are ODE models of fungicide resistance evolution in septoria leaf blotch of UK winter wheat and in powdery mildew of French grapevine.

 ## How do I use it?
 (A short example)
 You can can use the `Parameters` class to define the parameter values used for the simulation, defaults matching those in the paper are provided for all but the fungicide application strategy (`Parameters.strategy`) and the doses to use (`Parameters.highRiskDose` and `Parameters.lowRiskDose`).
 For example